aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 ![Content Moderation Platform](/case-studies/freedom2hear/dashboard.png)

-### With no direct access to end users, I adopted a **lean insight-driven approach** –  partnering with client-facing teams to synthesise customer insights, analysing competitor solutions, and running user interviews with adjacent industry audiences.
+### With no direct access to end users, I adopted a lean insight-driven approach combining different research methodologies.

-### Key features, shaped by user research, included:
+I partnered with client-facing teams, analysed competitor solutions, and ran user interviews with adjacent industry audiences to uncover insights.
+I translated these into solutions tailored to the three core user types: admins, social media/digital managers, and content moderators.
+Key features, shaped by user research, included:

 ![Content Moderation Platform - Posts View|An intuitive grouped view by posts that allows social media managers to review moderation outcomes and toxicity scores at the individual post level, giving faster access to insights and greater control.](/case-studies/freedom2hear/grouped-views.png)